-- > Provide clear guidelines on our approach to formative and summative assessment - > Support assessment for learning strategies (AFL) to be a consistent part of everyday lessons - > Support continuity and progression between year groups, key stages and schools. - > Inform pupil organisation and distribution of resources (support, professional development etc.) throughout the school - > Use assessment data to inform our teacher, parent, pupil consultations and reports. - > Ensure that everyone's progress is built upon year by year to remove pressures on Years 2 and 6. - > Ensure that pupils achieve standards in line with similar schools. - > Raise standards of attainment by improving teaching and learning and identifying and plugging gaps to help children achieve age related expectations. - > Establish efficient and effective systems that aren't onerous or unnecessary workload.
+- Provide clear guidelines on our approach to formative and summative assessment - Support assessment for learning strategies (AFL) to be a consistent part of everyday lessons - Support continuity and progression between year groups, key stages and schools. - Inform pupil organisation and distribution of resources (support, professional development etc.) throughout the school - Use assessment data to inform our teacher, parent, pupil consultations and reports. - Ensure that everyone's progress is built upon year by year. - Ensure that pupils achieve standards in line with similar schools. - Raise standards of attainment by improving teaching and learning and identifying and plugging gaps to help children achieve age related expectations. - Establish efficient and effective systems that aren't onerous or unnecessary workload.
 We aim for our assessments to be purposeful and manageable.